Fiji base for Drua in 2023, Big T out

 The Drua Coach adds the man they call ‘Big T’ is unavailable for selection against the Chiefs.

+“Unfortunately Big T is carrying a couple of symptoms from his head knock and you know we have to look after our players, health is number one and he tried to train yesterday in the gym and felt a bit of pressure in his head so he’s out for the moment, so with those symptoms I’d find it hard for him to be available this week.”

-Captain Nemani Nagusa and Kitione Ratu are sick and ae being monitored.
+Captain Nemani Nagusa and Kitione Ratu are sick and are being monitored.

 The Drua takes on the Chiefs at 3pm on Saturday at Churchill Park in Lautoka.